Working in OmniPlan: A Tutorial

 Remove dependencies by selecting all the relevant tasks and choosing Structure ▸ Disconnect Tasks (Control-Command-Minus) or Disconnect from the drop-down Connection toolbar button menu.

-Now it’s time to start adding the team members, equipment and materials needed to bring the project to fruition.
+Now it’s time to start adding the team members, equipment and materials we’ll be using to bring the project to fruition.
 Every person, piece of infrastructure, and raw ingredient that contributes to reaching the project’s goal is counted as a resource, so let’s get started.

 Creating resources works much like creating tasks.
 Switch to Resource View, which contains the resource outline.
-Create and name a few resources, and then click the Type icon for each one and choose whether it is Staff (a human team member), Equipment (a piece of gear), or Material (consumable goods).
+Create a few resources (as simple as pressing Return) and name them.
+Then click the Type icon for each one and choose whether it is Staff (a human team member), Equipment (a piece of gear), or Material (consumable goods).
 Like tasks, resources can also exist in hierarchical groups.

 A timeline appears on the right side of the view for each resource you create, but it is empty until you assign the resource to some tasks.

-Along with adding notes to the resources, this is a good time to start considering costs.
-Adding the Cost/Hour and Cost/Use columns to the resource outline and entering relevant cost information (like a team member’s hourly wage) will help you start planning the budget of the project when it comes time to assign resources to tasks.
+Along with adding notes to our resources, this is a good time to start considering costs.
+Adding the Cost/Hour and Cost/Use columns to the resource outline and entering relevant cost information (like a team member’s hourly wage) will help us start planning the budget of the project when it comes time to assign resources to tasks.

 Another useful property of staff resources is email address, which can be set in the Information section of the Resource inspector.
 A staff member’s email address is used as their unique identifier across all projects they’re participating in, which is particularly important when balancing workloads across multiple projects or comparing projects with Dashboards in OmniPlan Pro.